Clever-ISA/Clever-ISA/specs/Floating-Point.md

 - 0x128 (fma): Multiplies the first operand by the second, and adds the third as though with infinite intermediate precision, storing the result in the first.
 - 0x129 (hypot3): Computes the hypotenuse of the three operands and stores the result in teh first.

+If any operand is a NaN, the result is a qNaN.
+This does not cause INVALID exceptions to occur.

 All floating-point operations described within this section shall be performed to within 0.5 ULPs of the exact value.
-No other requirements are imposed on instructions in this section.

-fcmp (0x124) and fcmpz (0x) sets flags as follows:
-If any operand
-If the first operand is less than the other, sets `V` to `N`, otherwise sets `V` to `~N`.
-If the second operand is equal to the other, sets `Z`, otherwise clears `Z`.
+Handling of the Z flag for floating-point operations is on the logical value of the operation, rather than the bitwise value (like for integer operations).
+Both + and - 0.0 in results set the Z flag.

+The `g` bit in `h` affects the value of the `V` flag when comparing NaNs.
+If any operand to `fcmp` or `fcmpz` is NaN, then `V` is set to the value of `N` if `g` is set, and is set to the inverse of `N` if `g` is clear.

+If either operand is NaN, the "sign" of the result is the same as the sign of the NaN.
+If both operands are NaN, the sign is negative if either sign is negative.

+There is no explicit hardware support for the total comparison predicate, the `cmp` instruction may be used for this purpose.
+Likewise, there is no hardware support for an unordered comparison result - a comparison that returns an optional tridirectional result would need to handle NaNs explicitly.

+For instructions with more than 1 operand, the size of the largest operand is used to compute the result, and the result is then converted into the destination format.
+This may cause OVERFLOW, UNDERFLOW, or INEXACT errors.

+If an operation produces a NaN result, it is unspecified what NaN is produced, except that any operation on a qNaN or sNaN shall produce an qNaN.

+The meaning of NaN representations is unspecified, except that the "canonical" values with only the most significant bit in the mantissa set with either sign, shall be quiet.

 ## Exceptions

-Exception 6 (FPE) shall be raised when a floating-point operation causes a floating-point exception or is performed on a signalling NaN value, while flags.FPQ=0, and cr0.FPEXCEPT=1.
+Exception 6 (FPE) shall be raised when a floating-point operation causes an unmasked floating-point exception, while flags.FPQ=0, and cr0.FPEXCEPT=1.
 The error shall be present in flags.FPEXCPT.

 If cr0.FPEXCEPT=1, then PROT shall be raised instead of FPE.